-Expedited Due Process Complaints and Timeline
+Expedited Due Process Complaints And Timeline

 An expedited due process hearing is a hearing with faster timelines that facilitate faster resolution of certain special education disputes.
-Either you or the district can submit a request for an expedited due process hearing in these situations only if:
+Either you or the educational agency can submit a request for an expedited due process hearing in these situations only if:

-- 1. You disagree with a school district's decision about your child's educational placement (program or services), and this was the result of the school disciplining your child; or - 2.
-You disagree with the results of a manifestation determination; or - 3.
-The school district believes your child's current educational placement (program or services) is substantially likely to result in injury to your child or others.
+- You disagree with an educational agency's decision about your child's educational placement (program or services), and this was the result of the school disciplining your child; or - 2.
+You disagree with the results of a manifestation determination; or

+3. The educational agency believes your child's current educational placement (program or services) is substantially likely to result in injury to your child or others.

 The expedited due process complaint timeline includes a resolution period of 15 calendar days and a hearing timeline of 20 school days.
-The school district must schedule a resolution meeting within seven calendar days of receiving a due process complaint.
-After an expedited due process hearing ends, the hearing officer has 10 school days to write a final decision and provide it to you and the district.
+The educational agency must schedule a resolution meeting within seven calendar days of receiving a due process complaint.
+After an expedited due process hearing ends, the hearing officer has 10 school days to write a final decision and provide it to you and the educational agency.
 No extra time will be added during an expedited due process complaint.

-Appealing a Decision
+Appealing A Decision

-The decision made by the impartial hearing officer at the conclusion of the due process hearing is final unless the aggrieved party submits an appeal directly with the Ohio Department of Education within 45 days of getting the decision.
-An aggrieved party is either the parent or the district when the hearing officer's decision is unfavorable to the party (which means that the party did not prevail).
+The decision made by the impartial hearing officer at the conclusion of the due process hearing is final unless the aggrieved party submits an appeal directly with the Ohio Department of Education and Workforce within 45 days of getting the decision.
+An aggrieved party is either the parent or the educational agency when the hearing officer's decision is unfavorable to the party (which means that the party did not prevail).